raspberrypilearning/getting-started-with-picamera/en/step_8.md

 from picamzero import Camera

 cam = Camera()
-cam.annotate("Hello, world!", position=)
+cam.annotate("Hello, world!")
 cam.start_preview()
 cam.take_photo("textOnPhoto.jpg")
 cam.stop_preview()
 --- /code ---

-The `annotate` methods allow you to change where the text is positioned using the `position` argument.
-You can also change the text colour, font, and background colour: see the [documentation for the annotate method](https://raspberrypifoundation.github.io/picamera-zero/photo_methods/annotate).
+The `annotate` method allows you to change where the text is positioned using the `position` argument.
+You can also [change the text colour, font, and background colour](https://raspberrypifoundation.github.io/picamera-zero/photo_methods/annotate).

-### I want to add a timestamp
+### Add a timestamp

 Look at the highlighted lines to see the changes.